salejandro/EGiG-MBIOD/Practical guide.md

 </br>

-To ilustrate the different evolutionary history of some viral genome regions, you will conduct a ML phylogenetic analysis of the nucleotide sequences of two recombination fragments: the fragment that encodes, among others, the RNA-dependent RNA polymerase and the Helicase of the virus (fragment 7 in Fig. 3), and the fragment that encodes most of the S-gene (fragment 11 in Fig.3), of representative human, bat, and pangolin Sarbecoviruses.
+To illustrate the different evolutionary history of some viral genome regions, you will conduct a ML phylogenetic analysis of the nucleotide sequences of two recombination fragments: the fragment that encodes, among others, the RNA-dependent RNA polymerase (RdRp) and the Helicase of the virus (fragment 7 in Fig. 3), and the fragment that encodes most of the S-gene, including the Receptor Binding Domain, RBD (fragment 11 in Fig.3), of representative human, bat, and pangolin Sarbecoviruses.
 These two fragments encode proteins with very different functions, which is clearly reflected in their contrasting evolutionary rates.

 ### Workflow: